jquast/ucs-detect/docs/sw_results/coolretroterm.rst

 Wide character support
 ++++++++++++++++++++++

-The best wide unicode table version for cool retro term appears to be **9.0.0**, this is from a summary of the following
+The best wide unicode table version for cool-retro-term appears to be **9.0.0**, this is from a summary of the following
 results: